Summary

 - people experiencing financial hardship.

-The Australian Government's Commonwealth Child Dental Benefits Schedule (CDBS) provides dental benefits for children aged from 0 to 17 years in eligible families.
+The Australian Government's Commonwealth Child Dental Benefits Schedule (CDBS) covers the cost of a range of dental care for children aged from 0 to 17 years in eligible families.
+CDBS funds can be used at public dental services and participating private clinics.
 For more information on the CDBS, visit the Services Australia website.

 Private dental healthcare

-Most dentists work in private practice and people often have a regular dentist who has given them dental health service for many years.
+Most dentists work in private practice and people often have a regular dentist who has given them dental care for many years.

 If you need to see a dentist and if you do not have a regular one, it is a good idea to ask family, friends or people in your local area to suggest someone who can look after your ongoing dental healthcare needs.